Marijuana Opportunity Reinvestment and Expungement Act: Provisions

 According to USA Today, "[t]he trust funds the Act would create include the Community Reinvestment Grant, which would provide funding for services such as job training, re-entry services and legal aid; the Cannabis Opportunity Grant, which would provides funds to assist small businesses in the pot industry; and the Equitable Licensing Grant, which minimizes barriers to gain access to marijuana licensing and employment for those most impacted by the so-called war on drugs."
 States would maintain their own laws regarding the substance, including whether to legalize it locally.

-Due to reduced law enforcement activity and prison costs associated with marijuana-related crimes, the bill would reduce federal expenditures by hundreds of millions of dollars, according to the New York Times.
-The Congressional Budget Office (CBO) estimates that the bill would reduce the deficit by almost $3 billion over ten years.
+Due to reduced law enforcement activity and prison costs associated with marijuana-related crimes, according to The New York Times, the bill would reduce federal expenditures by hundreds of millions of dollars.
+The Congressional Budget Office CBO estimates that the bill would reduce the deficit by almost $3 billion over ten years.

 History

 Marijuana Opportunity Reinvestment and Expungement Act of 2019/2020

 Matching bills were introduced to the House of Representatives by Jerry Nadler and to the Senate by Kamala Harris on July 23, 2019.
 At the time, Harris was a 2020 Democratic Party candidate for U.S. president.

 The act was passed with a 24–10 majority by the House Judiciary Committee following markup on November 20, 2019.
 Only two Republicans voted in favor.
 This was the first time in history a congressional committee approved a bill to end federal marijuana prohibition.
 The legislation was scheduled for a hearing by the House Energy and Commerce Committee Subcommittee on Health on January 15, 2020, titled "Cannabis Policies For The New Decade".

 According to a message released by Majority Whip Jim Clyburn's (D-SC) office, the House would vote on the bill in September 2020.
 House Majority Leader Steny Hoyer, in a letter to colleagues, confirmed that the vote would occur by the end of September.
 This was later delayed until later in the year as a result on needing to focus on COVID-19-related spending.

 Following the November 2020 elections, Hoyer announced the bill would get a floor vote in December.
 Following debate on the House floor on December 3, a vote was scheduled for December 4, when the bill passed with a 228–164 majority, mostly along party lines, marking the first time a chamber of Congress approved legislation to end federal marijuana prohibition.

 222 Democrats voted for the bill, while Cheri Bustos, Henry Cuellar, Conor Lamb, Dan Lipinski, Chris Pappas, and Collin Peterson were the six Democrats voting against.
 158 Republicans voted against the bill, while Matt Gaetz, Brian Mast, Tom McClintock, Denver Riggleman, and Don Young were the five Republicans voting in favor.
 The sole Libertarian in the House, Justin Amash, also voted for the bill.